This section covers general public use of face masks and shields, for health care usage, see Personal Protective Equipment

 There is no known distance cutoff that absolutely protects a person from being exposed to any droplets or aerosolized particles (see Aerosols, Droplets, and Fomites).
 Sneezing and coughing can create turbulent gas clouds that can spread droplets well past a distance of 2 meters (Bourouiba).
 However, the density of droplets seems to decline the farther away from another person you stand.

 Transmission is less likely outdoors and in other well-ventilated spaces.
 Systematic review of evidence indicates that COVID transmission is significantly reduced outdoors: outdoor transmission is responsible for <10 % of reported transmissions globally (Bulfone et al).
 In indoor spaces, low ventilation and lack of ventilation are both associated with higher transmission rates of airborne diseases (WHO).
 In one study of transmission in China, only one case among 7300 was associated with outdoor transmission (Qian).
+However, with more infectious variants such as the Delta variant there are reports of outdoor transmissions at music festivals in the USA and playgrounds in Australia, especially with shoulder-to-shoulder events.
+However, it is still far less likely than indoors.

 Surface decontamination can help prevent the spread of COVID-19, though transmission through transmission from surfaces and fomites is not common (see Aerosols, Droplets, and Fomites).
 Particular attention should be paid to cleaning high touch surfaces frequently.
 Instructions for making cleaning products and example cleaning schedules are found in Disinfection and Cleaning.